serena351/stardew_data_tracker/README.md

 ## ETL pipeline

-The data was extracted from the save file after each in-game day using an XML parser - `xml.etree.ElementTree` - in Python.
+* The data was extracted from the save file after each in-game day using an XML parser - `xml.etree.ElementTree` - in Python.
+(Using `watchdog` to detect when the save file was modified in order to trigger the extraction process.)
-All columns (except for the primary key and the `talked_to_today` column) were then transformed to integers before being loaded into a Postgres database using the `sqlalchemy` package.
+* All columns (except for the primary key and the `talked_to_today` column) were then transformed to integers.
+* The data was then loaded into a Postgres database using the `sqlalchemy` package.

 ## Streamlit app

-The app allows you to select certain variables to visualise over the in-game days for which data was collected.
+* The app allows you to select certain variables to visualise over the in-game days for which data was collected.
 For example, it allows you to track earnings over the week.
-This was done for my most recent save file but can be easily replicated for other players by changing the `FILEPATH` variable in the extract.py and index.py scripts to their own save file.
+This was done for my most recent save file just to demonstrate, but can be easily replicated for other players by changing the `FILEPATH` variable in the extract.py and index.py scripts to their own save file.
 They can then decide which database/location they want to store their data in and change the `DATABASE_URL` variable accordingly.
+* The tooltip shows other variables which may have had an impact on the y-axis for each chart.
+For example, when visualising money earned, one can see the cumulative number of 'crops shipped' (sold) for each data point.

+The app is accessible below:

 [![Stardew Valley Data Tracker](static/website_preview.png)](https://stardewdatatracker.streamlit.app)